source8marie/AniMotion/js/wheel.md

 # Documentation for `wheel.js`

+This documentation provides a detailed explanation of the functionality implemented in the `wheel.js` file.

+---

 ## Overview
 The `wheel.js` script enables the functionality for an anime roulette picker feature.
 It includes a graphical wheel with selectable anime titles that users can spin to randomly choose a segment.
 The functionality includes: